 I dedicate a great deal of time to researching materials, gear, tools, and where to find the best prices on the materials I depend on.
 There are links throughout the page, and I want to share up front that I participate in two affiliate programs (Amazon Associations Program and Blick affiliates).
 While I do receive a very small monetary commission if you use the links, I chose my sources carefully, and recommend each of the products or books below solely on the merits of the materials and my experiences using them.

-One of my all-time favorite books is the Tate Watercolor Manual by Tony Smibert.
 This book clearly and simply outlines the basics of watercolor and some really interesting techniques grounded in the works of the masters like JMW Turner.
 This book challenged me to see watercolor in a new and more abstract light, and I keep it close to my studio table for reference.

 And for some non-technique inspiration: